Frequently Asked Questions

 Patients who do not have private health insurance have two options:

-As a default, uninsured patients have the right to undergo surgery on the Monash Health public hospital waiting list.
+As a default, uninsured patients have the right to be referred onto the Monash Health public hospital waiting list.
 Medicare covers the costs of surgery.
-It is important to disclose that for public patients Chilton may not be present at your surgery and the date of your surgery is determined by the public hospital wait list.
+It is important to disclose that for public patients Chilton may not be present at your surgery and also the date of your surgery is determined by the public hospital.
 Furthermore since Monash is a teaching hospital a trainee surgeon may perform your operation under the supervision of the consultant surgeon of the day.
 Aftercare is provided in public clinics.

-Alternatively, if an uninsured patient does not want to wait on a public waiting list and/or requests that Chilton himself performs their surgery they can elect to pay a private fee to expedite their surgery in a private hospital on a date of their choosing.
-In such cases, patients are not obligated to undertake any further surgery or postoperative treatments in private and can switch back to the public setting..
+Alternatively, if an uninsured patient does not want to wait on a public elective wait list and/or wants to guarantee that Chilton himself performs their surgery they can elect to expedite their surgery in a private hospital on a date of their choosing for a privately quoted fee.
+In such cases, patients are not obligated to undertake any further surgery or postoperative treatments in private and can switch back to the public setting at any time.